How Long Do Kitchen Appliances Last?

 Depending on the number of people in your household, your washer and dryer units might see a lot of action in a week.
 Because of this, the average lifespan of a dryer unit is 13 years (we’ll cover washing machines later in the post.)

-You won’t want to push your dryer beyond this because an older or defective dryer can cause home fires, or on a smaller scale, damage to your clothing.
+You won’t want to push your dryer beyond this because an older or defective dryer can cause home fires or damage to your clothing.
 Here are some signs it’s time to buy a new dryer:

 Additionally, if you currently have an electric dryer, purchasing a gas dryer will cost less to operate and has a lower environmental impact.
 If your dryer is fairly new and exhibiting the above issues, you could spend money to repair it.
-Most common dryer issues can be repaired for $85 – $200.
+Most common dryer issues can be repaired for $85 – $200, but it's important to try to get an accurate sense of what it will cost you.
+Compare quotes from small and major appliance services with Home Advisor so you know how much you can anticipate paying for this issue to get resolved.

 However, if it’s getting up there in years and in repair costs, it will cost less money in the long run to just bite the bullet and completely replace it.
 On average, a new dryer can cost between $400 – $1,000, depending on the model.